Updated 4/06/2019: Made some corrections and updates after I learned more about plastic reuse and recycling from the Metro Master Recycling program.

 This is a comprehensive article meant to give those new to plarn a lay of the land, and walk you through the numerous ideas online (so much plarn!).
 It’s broken up into topical sections, so skip to what’s relevant for you:

-- Hello Plastic: Gives some background on the recycling challenges of soft plastics, the 2 basic types, and their characteristics.
+- Hello Plastic: Gives some background on the recycling challenges of soft plastics, the 2 basic types, and their characteristics for use in textiles.

 - Plarn Many Ways: Outlines the 3 most common ways that folks make plarn: chain-looped, continuous-cut, and spun/twisted.

 - Selection and Sourcing: Goes into the details of matching different plastics to techniques and sourcing strategies.